 The result of extensive consultation with the University of Bristol’s Synthetic Biology researchers, Invincible puts each and every audience member at the heart of a contemporary moral dilemma.
-This is an urgent new play, commissioned to feed into a critical debate as scientists break new ground daily.
+This is an urgent and topical play, commissioned to feed into a critical debate as scientists break new ground daily.

 Written in collaboration with playwright, David Lane, performances take place with small audiences at ‘point-blank range’.
 Staged in the pressure-cooker environment of a real residential flat, set in 2048, three women traverse three generations as the political and scientific become intensely personal.
 And all along Bristol’s Synthetic Biologists are listening.

 Each performance is followed by a discussion with the cast and specialist guests.

 Then it’s up to you: how far would you go?

 In 2014, the University of Bristol’s Public Engagement team approached Kilter with funding from the EU to open up the new science of Synthetic Biology to more public scrutiny and debate.

 The latest phase in the development of biotechnology, Synthetic Biology is enabling scientists to gain unprecedented control in programming new biological functions by rewriting the genetic code.
 Whilst Synthetic Biology has the potential to contribute to finding solutions to some of the major challenges faced by society today, such as health, sustainability, scarcity of resources and energy security, this new discipline allows mankind to put ‘life’ and ‘nature’ on the drawing board like never before, raising significant ethical questions – and inviting accusations of ‘playing God’.